noisecode3/TombRaiderLinuxLauncher/README.md

-It's a bit demanding on the memory, try use gallium nine if you have nouveau No special graphics card, but if you gonna play mods you could need One 2010+ card that has about 2-4 Gb for some Tomb Raider 4 mods with enhanced graphics recommend patches, on steam proton 7
+It's a bit demanding on the memory, try use gallium nine if you have nouveau No special graphics card, but if you gonna play mods you could need One 2010+ card that has about 2-4 Gb for some Tomb Raider 4 mods with enhanced graphics recommend patches, on steam proton 7 (old)
 * https://github.com/Trxyebeep/tomb3

 * https://github.com/dege-diosg/dgVoodoo2 (use Lutris, not manual)
 * https://tombraiders.net/stella/downloads/widescreen.html
 * https://core-design.com/community_tr3withoutcrystals.html